willyanbertolino/protocols-api/README.md

 # App

 When you run the app for the first time, the app creates 5 items on database automatically (see /utils/mockData.js).
 The image below shows a part of mockData returned, saw from the browser (FireFox) when the app is started.
+As it is a persistent data, if there is no data when you access or many data, press the reset button.

 ![image](https://user-images.githubusercontent.com/57110420/189744975-ec77a127-1a81-468d-9e4f-0a3bea01832e.png)